datasci611/bios611-projects-fall-2019-jennprk/project_2/README.md

 This project aims to help the Urban Ministires of Durham (UMD) to have better understanding of the organization's operation by being able to check trends of their service/goods provided.
 This project will be based on the questions answered from the previous project (Project 1).

+By utilizing Shiny dashboard, it will enable UMD to interactively see the results of their interest based on the questions stated below.

 ### Data

 This project will be using the same data as the previous project, which was provided from the UMD organization itself containing a collection of data with 79838 observations from 1990's to current year 2019.
 The data includes variables including: Client File Number, Client File Merge, Bus Tickets (Number of), Notes of Service, Food Provided for, Food Pounds, Clothing Items, Diapers, School Kits, Hygiene Kits, Referrals, and Financial Support.